ESC to close

 Error Codes & Handling

-The Business Quant API uses conventional HTTP response codes to indicate the success or failure of an API request.
+The Business Quant API uses conventional HTTP response codes to indicate the success or failure of a request.
 Codes in the 2xx range indicate success.
-Codes in the 4xx range indicate an error that failed given the information provided (e.g., missing parameters, invalid API key, or not found).
+Codes in the 4xx range indicate a client-side error (missing parameters, invalid API key, resource not found).
 Codes in the 5xx range indicate an issue with our backend servers.

 HTTP Code Error Title Description & Resolution